Microbial ecology: Influential scientists

-Important Microbial Roles in The Environment
+Important microbial roles in the environment

 Microorganisms are the backbone of all ecosystems, even in areas where photosynthesis cannot take place.
 For example, chemosynthetic microorganisms are the primary producers in extreme environments, such as high temperature geothermal environments.
 In these extreme conditions, the chemosynthetic microbes provide energy and carbon to other organisms.
 Chemosynthetic microorganisms gain energy by oxidizing inorganic compounds such as hydrogen, nitrite, ammonia, sulfur and iron (II).
 These organisms can be found in both aerobic and anaerobic environment.

 The nitrogen cycle, phosphorus cycle, sulphur cycle, and carbon cycle depend on microorganisms also.
 Each cycle involves microorganisms in certain processes.
 For example, nitrogen gas makes up 78% of the Earth's atmosphere, but it is almost chemically inert; as a result, it is unavailable to most organisms.
 It has to be converted biologically to an available form by microorganism, through nitrogen fixation.
 Through these biogeochemical cycles, microorganisms are able to make nutrients such as nitrogen, phosphorus and potassium available in the soil.
 Microorganisms play a role in solubilizing phosphate, improving soil health, and plant growth.

-Microbial Applications in Biotechnology
+Microbial applications in biotechnology

 Microbial interactions are found in bioremediation.
 Bioremediation is a technology that removes contaminants from soil and wastewater using microorganisms.
 Examples of some microorganisms that play a role in bioremediation are the following: Pseudomonas, Bacillus, Arthrobacter, Corynebacterium, Methosinus, Rhodococcus, Stereum hirsutum, methanogens, Aspergilus niger, Pleurotus ostreatus, Rhizopus arrhizus, Azotobacter, Alcaligenes, Phormidium valderium, and Ganoderma applantus.

-Microbial Evolution
+Microbial evolution

-Due to high levels of horizontal gene transfer among microbial communities, microbial ecology is also important to the studies of evolution.
+Due to high levels of horizontal gene transfer among microbial communities, microbial ecology is also important to the study of evolution.